 In addition to his Martindale-Hubbell® AV Peer Review Rating™, he has been selected by the Chicago Law Bulletin's Leading Lawyer Network as a "Leading Lawyer."
 In 2013, he was selected as a "Top Rated Lawyer in Intellectual Property" by American Lawyer Media (ALM) and Martindale-Hubbell.
-He was also recognized by the World Trademark Review (WTR) in the 2014 WTR 1000 rankings.
+He was also recognized by the World Trademark Review (WTR) in the 2014 and 2015 WTR 1000 rankings.

 - Tailored an efficient suite of protection for a consumer goods company and its new style of paper packaging products.
 Under time pressure, he devised an effective strategy to consolidate the number of filings while also providing a broader scope of protection than commonly seen in the industry.
 This approach provided better control and market benefits for the company by making it tougher for competitors to copy without infringing, while also reducing client costs.